jnozzi/cocoadev.com/SiteContent/General/JeffHarrell.markdown

 I have a blog: http://homepage.mac.com/jharrell

 I like to pretend I'm kind of embarrassed by the whole thing, but in point of fact I'm always telling people about it, making something of a nuisance of myself.
-I lure people to my blog with the promise of '''FREE STUFF'''.
+I lure people to my blog with the promise of **FREE STUFF**.
 In particular, you can download a small collection of short stories that I've written, as well as the first N chapters of my nearly-complete novel, where N is a small integer that at the moment happens to equal three.

 You can also read stuff about me that's far too intimately personal to discuss in polite company.
 But, like a cat, I am obstinately unashamed.